elpddev/dependecy-injection-seeding-showcase-nestjs/README.md

-# Dependency Injection Seeding Showcase - NestJs
+# Nest IOC DI (Dependency Injection) as a Seeds Tasks Runner Showcase

 Using Nest DI as a task runner for seeding the DB.